hannesdatta/course-dprep/content/docs/modules/week1/_index.md

 ## After the lecture

-- Exercises after class (please complete [chapters 1-4 of the R Bootcamp](https://datacarpentry.org/r-socialsci/) at your own pace; about 4-5 hours)
+- Exercises after class (please complete [chapters 1-4 in R for Social Scientists](https://datacarpentry.org/r-socialsci/) at your own pace; about 4-5 hours)
 - Reading: [A Guide to Scrum for Researchers](https://tilburgsciencehub.com/learn/scrum)

 <!--